Reduced steps and time in appraiser’s workflow

 This project was like nothing I’d ever done before.
 Coming in, I was unfamiliar with the real estate industry, let alone the appraisal process.
 Ironically, I was in the process of buying my first house while working on this project.
 It was both fascinating and a little unsettling after seeing how arduous and inefficient the process was.

-Anyway.
 Initially, I was concerned that we would not be able to deliver anything that made an impact.
 Our team was small, our budget was limited, and our timeline was short (actually this sounds really familiar…).
 But our team was able to gain insights into the problem, dream big, and iterate fast.
 We delivered a working prototype that impressed business stakeholders and enabled the team to move forward.